toluntosun21/aes/README.md

 - AES-128, AES-192 and AES-256 implementations in pure python (very slow, but
   works), without the mixcolumns, shiftrows.
 - Parent repository have been tested against the NIST standard (http://csrc.nist.gov/publications/fips/fips197/fips-197.pdf).
-  Only made Encrypt/Decrypt tests have been performed for the fork.
+  Only encrypt / decrypt tests have been performed for this fork.
 - ECB mode for 'simple' AES with PKCS#7 padding